 Anamorph Me! is copyright © Phillip Kent, 2001.

-Technical information: Anamorph Me! is written using Microsoft Visual C++ 6.0 and is based on the (discontinued) C++ class library paintlib.
+Technical information: Anamorph Me! was written using Microsoft Visual C++ 6.0 and is based on the (discontinued) C++ class library paintlib.

-Anamorph Me! offers only limited manipulation functions for images.
-For standard operations such as cropping, changing brightness, contrast and colours, and advanced printing, you'll need an image manipulation package.
+Anamorph Me!
+(Windows version) offers only limited manipulation functions for images.
+For standard operations such as cropping, changing brightness, contrast and colours, and advanced printing, you'll need an image manipulation program.
 Assuming that you don't have, and don't want to buy, commercial software (such as Photoshop), take a looking at the following free alternatives.

 A huge number of transformation algorithms are implemented in The GIMP.
 Located in the Filters > Distorts menu is "Polar Coordinates", with which you can do approximate mirror-cylindrical transformations, like this software does, and also do inverse transformations from polar to rectangular coordinates.